Structural rule

-In proof theory, a structural rule is an inference rule that does not refer to any logical connective, but instead operates on the judgment or sequents directly.
-Structural rules often mimic intended meta-theoretic properties of the logic.
+In the logical discipline of proof theory, a structural rule is an inference rule of a sequent calculus that does not refer to any logical connective but instead operates on the sequents directly.
+Structural rules often mimic the intended meta-theoretic properties of the logic.
 Logics that deny one or more of the structural rules are classified as substructural logics.